nicolasmarti/mylibc/README.md

 * for now using
   * clang
-  * frama-c-oxygen + patch
+  * frama-c-(fluorin/oxygen) + patch
   * framac-error plugin (https://github.com/sylvainnahas/framac-werror)

-  * some provers: alt-ergo, coq, ....
+  * some provers: alt-ergo, coq, why3ide, ....
     there frama-c names are to be declared in the variable PROVERS of the Makefile

 N.B.:
 * when WP is set for the Typed model, it seems to be able to generate goals for alt-ergo version 0.95
 * Everything passes with alt-ergo 0.95
 * the bitmap library is not verifiable yet due to some bug in frama-c
 * you can stipulate a set of option for frama-c per c files with a default available (<filename>.opt)
 * inductive predicate code gen is completely wrong.
 A patch correct that
+* with Fluorine, why3ide codegen does not work very well:
+  - sometimes generated names cannot be parsed
+  - sometimes codegen between different files conflict (e.g., with a make you will fail to process list.c, while make list.o will do ...)

 Contensts:
 * basetype: